dhthwy/r/README.md

 3. Look at what they do not what they say.
 What do their actions say?
 What is the history of their actions?
 "

+Best to enjoy the holidays with the people you care about.
+The ones you spend time with.
+The ones you chose to simply be tangible with.
+Anything else just doesn't feel right.